joostdecock/site/pages/docs/git-basics.md

 ### Remote

 To make sure we keep our clone up to date with the original code, we need to tell git that our clone belongs to a greater part.
-Our own repository is referred to as the origin.
+Our own repository is referred to as the `origin`.

 We will tell git that the original repository we forked from is our remote.
 Now whenever the original gets an update, we can fetch that update.